devsoc-unsw/timetable-scraper/README.md

 # Timetable Scraper

 This module scrapes UNSW courses and their class information in a specified study period, from [timetable.unsw.edu.au](https://timetable.unsw.edu.au/).
-It stores this in a JSON file and memory.
+The server stores this in a JSON file in memory.
 There are a number of public endpoints for use by Notangles, Freerooms, and other projects.

 ## Installation

-In two separate terminals, `cd` into `/api` and `/scraper` and run `npm i` in both folders.
+In two separate terminals, `cd` into `/api` and `/scraper` and run `yarn` in both folders.
 This will install the required packages for the server and scraper respectively.

 ## Running the scraper